 What is clear is that Hammerstone means more than proving his superiority from a wrestling and athletic standpoint.
 Hammerstone has an obvious niche for striking a chord within his opponents.
-By using personal humiliation as a tool for confrontation to undermine their confidence in order to put them in an awkward and compromising position.
+Using personal humiliation as a tool for confrontation to undermine their confidence to put them in an awkward and compromising position.
 He uses psychology before they even step in the ring with him.
 This is an especially relevant strategy in a business so heavily dependent on the strength of an athlete’s outward persona.
 It is often determining how far their success will go in this business.

 Schaff, being a man of few words, who has little interest in talking or boasting.
 He simply demonstrates his self-worth through sheer strength and dominance.
 Schaff always captivates the fans by unleashing relentless brute force in the squared circle.
 He does so without showing a hint of fear.
 He certainly made things personal for Hammerstone in February when the two squared off in Portland.
 This resulted in Hammerstone suffering a concussion, as he noted in a recent video shoot.
 A few minutes into their first match, it was clear that the beef between these two had spilled out beyond wrestling competition.
-As the dynamics, physics and move-sets professional wrestlers usually abide by in their competition to outdo each other.
+As the dynamics, physics, and move-sets professional wrestlers usually abide by in their competition to outdo each other.
 This was no longer existent nor on display at this point.

-Frustration between the two competitors ensued as the flow of the match was clearly falling apart, raising eyebrows among the observant fans.
+The frustration between the two competitors ensued as the flow of the match was clearly falling apart, raising eyebrows among the observant fans.
 Hammerstone unleashed an Irish whip to Schaff into the ropes.
 In response, Schaff made it apparent he was not going along with the conventions of typical wrestling dynamics, in which the competitor would normally try to use the momentum to consolidate an offensive or defensive position in springing back towards the opponent.
 This simply did not transpire.
 Schaff simply halted his momentum inches from the ropes, defying the typical maneuvering techniques within the wrestling paradigm.
 Instead, he stopped and stared Hammerstone down.
 The state of the wrestling craft and competition had come to a halt.

 Hammerstone took notice that Schaff was not going to wrestle in accordance with the dynamics of a conventional wrestling match.
 By following his Irish whip, the frustration and beef between these two finally crystallized into level explosiveness.
 It took place by which the fans sat there awkwardly wondering if a wrestling competition was even taking place.
-Was going to become a fistfight?
-Hammerstone, losing his patience, pushed vs Schaff hard on the chest with both hands.
+Was it going to become a fistfight?
+Hammerstone, losing his patience, pushed vs. Schaff hard on the chest with both hands.
 He shouted what can be deciphered as (or fairly close to), “Learn how to f***ing work you, idiot!”

 Schaff vs Hammerstone